Wind Point, Wisconsin: Public schools

 Wind Point is part of the Racine Unified School District.
 Olympia Brown and North Park elementary schools serve sections of the town, while all residents are zoned to Jerstad-Agerholm K-8 School (formerly Jerstad Middle School) for middle school levels and Horlick High School.

 The town's only public elementary school, Wind Point Elementary School, which served all of the municipality, opened in 1966.
 In 2012 it had 237 students, with 50% coming from outside of the school's catchment zone; in the previous year it had the lowest enrollment of any of the elementary schools of Racine USD.
 Ann Laing, the superintendent of Racine USD, characterized the school as having substandard scores on tests.

 Wind Point was closed following the 2012–2013 school year.
-The school board voted for the closure on a 7 to 1 (Julie McKenna) basis, with one board member, Melvin Hargrove, not appearing.
+The school board voted for the closure on a 7 to 1 (Julie McKenna being the sole opposing vote) basis, with one board member, Melvin Hargrove, not appearing.
 McKenna cited her belief that schools with small student populations would be beneficial.
 The closure resulted in a $600,000 cost savings for Racine USD.
 Kathryn Poznanski was the school's final principal.

 The Wind Point Elementary building temporarily housed Mitchell Elementary School students in 2014 after a fire damaged that school's permanent campus, but otherwise the school remained unused and the district continued maintaining the building.
 In 2017 town residents asked the school district to raze the building.
 In November 2017 the Racine USD school board agreed to have the building given to a limited-liability corporation which would raze the building for fears of vandalism and of perceived poor maintenance.
 The fixtures and other items in the building were sold in February 2018.
 Demolition began in April 2018, with housing slated to appear on the former school property.